 Early in my marriage, wok cooking became fashionable.
-Everyone owned huge arrays of dried peppers and seaweeds, chili oils, rice wines, vinegars, light, dark and mushroom soy, regular garlic and elephant garlic, five kinds of dried mushrooms, white and green cardamoms, raw ginger, pickled ginger, dried ginger, lime leaves, lemon grass, oh goodness me.
+Everyone owned huge arrays of dried peppers and seaweeds, chili oils, rice wines, vinegars, light soy sauce, dark soy sauce, and mushroom soy sauce, regular garlic and elephant garlic, five kinds of dried mushrooms, white and green cardamoms, raw ginger, pickled ginger, dried ginger, lime leaves, lemon grass, oh goodness me.
 The cool kids made their own ghi and curry powders.
 We prowled the aisles of mysterious and aromatic grocery stores in Chinatown and Little India, where none of the labels were in our character set.

 I totally made this recipe up out of my own head.